 Badger Infrastructure Solutions Ltd. Announces Resignation of Chief Financial Officer and Appointment of Interim Chief Financial Officer

-/EIN News/ -- CALGARY, Alberta, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Badger Infrastructure Solutions Ltd. (“Badger” or the “Company”) (TSX:BDGI) announced today the resignation of Mr. Darren Yaworsky, Senior Vice President, Finance & Chief Financial Officer and the appointment of Mr. Pramod Bhatia as interim Chief Financial Officer.
+CALGARY, Alberta, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Badger Infrastructure Solutions Ltd. ("Badger" or the "Company") BDGI announced today the resignation of Mr. Darren Yaworsky, Senior Vice President, Finance & Chief Financial Officer and the appointment of Mr. Pramod Bhatia as interim Chief Financial Officer.
 Mr. Yaworsky will remain with the Company until December 31, 2022 to facilitate an orderly transition.

 "I would like to thank Darren for his dedication and leadership during his time with Badger.
 Darren played an integral role in the Company's development and, in particular, with the continued maturation of the Finance and Information Technology groups.
 I would also like to thank Darren for his support during my transition into the President & Chief Executive Office role at Badger and wish him all the best in his next role at a company located closer to family," stated Rob Blackadar, President & Chief Executive Officer.